MrLoh/thesis-davidson/manuscript.md

+> "we have erased the boundary between knowing a language and knowing our way around in the world generally.
+For there are no rules for arriving at passing theories, no rules in any strict sense, as opposed to rough maxims and methodological generalities.
+A passing theory really is like a theory at least in this, that it is derived by wit, luck, and wisdom from a private vocabulary and grammar, knowledge of the ways people get their point across, and rules of thumb for figuring out what deviations from the dictionary are most likely.
+There is no more chance of regularising, or teaching, this process than there is of regularising or teaching the process of creating new theories to cope with new data in any field—for that is what this process involves." [@Davidson:1986nd, p.
+107]

 I use the term *linguistic competence*[^linguistic-competence] here to refer to Davidson's idea of the essential aspect of understanding language vs. the practical understanding of language.